-Business Day means a day (not being Saturday or Sunday or any bank holiday in England and Wales) on which banks are open for business in London.
+Business Day means a day (not being Saturday or Sunday) on which banks are open for business in London.

 Client Money means any money that a firm receives from or holds for, or on behalf of, a shareholder in the course of, or in connection with, its business unless otherwise specified.